SMagnati/Brain-Map/README.md

 ### Acknowledgement
 We would like to thank the medical student Giada Gaveglio for her dedication and assistance in developing the pipeline figure.
 Thank you!
-It is also necessary to thank OpenAI (https://openai.com/) and its AI language, ChatGPT (version 3.5), which facilitated the development of various parts of the code.
+It is also necessary to thank Brain Span for this great data collection and OpenAI (https://openai.com/) and its AI language, ChatGPT (version 3.5), which facilitated the development of various parts of the code.

 Last but not least, thank you to all for your interest in our research!

-                                                                                                                            Stefano Magnati, Eugenio Alladio and Professor Enrico Bracco
+__Stefano Magnati, Eugenio Alladio and Professor Enrico Bracco__